erizov/Professor/semester_6/lecture_35_deployment_patterns/canary_ml/README.md

 7. Optimize Canary CI for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Canary CI
-9. Compare Canary CI performance with alternative algorithms on large datasets
+9. Compare Canary CI capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)